-- 2022/4 progress with refurbishment of two key buildings at Elizabeth Castle; 2022/3 progress with conservation of La Cotte; - 2022/4 condition surveys and conservation planning for GoJ German Estate; - 2023/4 advice to Planning on designation of Conservation Areas; - 2022/4 advice to Economy on proposed Heritage Law re portable antiquities; - 2022 publication of Historic Environment Record including LiDAR data and ongoing enrichment in 2024; - 2022/4 research and consultation on Archaeological Research Framework; - 2016/24 work with UNESCO and stakeholders towards Geopark application anticipated 2025.
+- 2022-2024 progress with refurbishment of two key buildings at Elizabeth Castle; 2022/3 progress with conservation of La Cotte; - 2022-2024 condition surveys and conservation planning for The Government of Jersey's German Estate; - 2023/2024 advice to Planning on designation of Conservation Areas; - 2022-2024 advice to Economy on proposed Heritage Law re portable antiquities; - 2022 publication of Historic Environment Record including LiDAR data and ongoing enrichment in 2024; - 2022-2024 research and consultation on Archaeological Research Framework; - 2016-2024 work with UNESCO and stakeholders towards Geopark application, anticipated 2025.

 Performance according to key performance indicators is detailed further in this report.
-The 2022-2024 period has seen a lot of progress and achievement at Jersey Heritage although that has been accompanied by a great deal of change and its associated management challenges, while the issue of sustainable resourcing has been an ever-present concern.
+The 2022-2024 period has seen a lot of progress and achievement at Jersey Heritage, although that has been accompanied by a great deal of change and its associated management challenges, while the issue of sustainable resourcing has been an ever-present concern.
 With a great deal of infrastructural change achieved 2022-2024 in staffing, spaces, systems and structure, the emphasis in the next period is largely on operational quality and financial sustainability.

+Jonathan Carter

-Jon Carter Chief Executive
+Chief Executive